mkumar73/beckernick.github.io/_posts/2016-09-23-job-discovery.markdown

 # Conclusion

 Now I can just set up a cron-job and I'll get an email every day with newly posted data science jobs I might be interested in.
-If I want to get emails with jobs in other cities or from other Indeed.com search terms, I can just add a another `find_new_jobs` and `send_gmail` couplet to the `main` function.
+If I want to get emails with jobs in other cities or from other Indeed.com search terms, I can just add another `find_new_jobs` and `send_gmail` couplet to the `main` function.
 If anyone was wondering why I was writing all of this code in functions (instead of as a stand-alone program), that's the main reason right there.

 While this is all pretty useful, it's important to remember that finding jobs this way is externally rather than internally oriented.
 It's looking at the set of all (many) possibilities and finding ones that might be relevant, as opposed to looking to see if there are any openings at companies and organizations that I find exciting.
 As a result, this is just a supplement to my actual job search.